tomaskovacik/BK8000L/README.md

 ## arduino using software serial (UNO, nano..)

+Uncoment "#define USE_SW_SERIAL" in BK8000L.h to enable software serial support.

 BK8000L|computer(USB2serial for example)
 -------|-------
    RX  |  7 (1st parameter of SoftwareSerial in example)